uroshekic/connect-four/README.md

 Connect four
 ============

-A simple text-based Connect Four game written in Python.
+Connect Four game written in Python.

+Open GUI.py to Play!
-Open Play.py in IDLE and press F5.
+Open Play.py in IDLE and press F5 to play text-based version.